LastOliveGames/becsy/docs/guide/architecture/queries.md

 }
 ```

 First you specify that you want all `current` entities that satisfy the constraints; we'll introduce other options [later](#reactive-queries).
-Then you use `with` and `without` to constrain what component types an entity must and must not have to satisfy the query.
-Each clause can list any number of component types, which is equivalent to repeating the clause.
+Then you constrain what component types an entity must and must not have to satisfy the query:
+- an entity must have all the components listed in `with` clauses;
+- an entity must have at least one of the component listed in *each* `withAny` clause;
+- an entity must not have any of the components listed in `without` clauses.

+Each clause can list any number of component types.
+Enum types and [enums](components#component-enums) can be used in most of the clauses, but check the API docs as some combinations cannot be evaluated efficiently.

 The query object will have a `current` property that's an array of entities you can iterate over in your `execute` hook.